virginiebjt/ledmatrix-love/README.md

 And of course python 3.

+I'm using Nexmo to generate a virtal number.
+More info: https://www.nexmo.com/blog/2019/05/31/receive-an-sms-with-python-dr

-Wiring is the same as indicated in luma's doc:
+Wiring the MAX7219 to the RPI is the same as indicated in luma's doc:
 VCC : PIN 2 (5V0)
 GDN : PIN 6 (GDN)
 DIN : PIN 19 (GPIO 10 (MOSI))